lookee/Reversi42/README.md

 ## 📖 Description

 Reversi42 is a tournament-grade implementation of Reversi (Othello) featuring ultra-fast bitboard AI, interactive opening book learning, and comprehensive competitive features.
-The **3.2.0 release** modernizes the interface with a web-based UI while removing legacy pygame and terminal views.
+The modern release modernizes the interface with a web-based UI while removing legacy pygame and terminal views.

 ### 🌟 What's New in 5.0.0